pos THE BINAURAL STETHOSCOPE

 To the far left is Cammann stethoscope with elastic band, which was the original tension mechanism designed by Dr. Cammann, W.F.
 Ford & Co, circa 1870.
 Next is Cammann stethoscope with spring tension mechanism, circa 1880 and a Cammann stethoscope with Ford's patented wire spring tension mechanism to hold ear peices together, Hazard, Harzard & Co, circa 1890.
 On the far right is a Cammann stethoscope with screw tension mechanism, Sharp & Smith, circa 1880.

-Cammann in original tin case Cammann in original leather case Cammann in original cardboard box
+Cammann in original tin case Cammann in original leather case

 As was the case with Laennec's model, Cammann's was not embraced completely for quite some time.
 It was not until Austin Flint (who had previously spoken against the binaural in 1856) endorsed it in 1866 that it became widely used.
 During the later half of the 19th century, well educated physicians used advances in medical technology to aid their ability to diagnose diseases in their patients.
 The stethoscope rapidly became the main symbol of the highly skilled physician.